Back

 How do I use Bluebook?

-Students testing on personal devices will download Bluebook to their device, then follow simple steps to get their device ready for test day.
-For students testing on school-managed devices, it’s important to work with their school staff to ensure this step will be completed for them.
-Once Bluebook is downloaded, students can familiarize themselves with the app and practice ahead of test day.
+If you're testing on a personal device, you will need to download Bluebook to your device, then follow simple steps to get your device ready for test day.
+If you're testing on a school-managed device, it's important to work with your school staff to make sure Bluebook is downloaded to your device.
+Once Bluebook is downloaded, you can familiarize yourself with the app and practice ahead of test day.

-On test day, students log in to Bluebook, complete a check-in process, and then start their test.
-The app provides students with a set of tools throughout the test.
-There is a built-in timer so students can see how much time they have in each section and lets them know when to take a break.
-After the test, Bluebook submits students' answers automatically.
+On test day, sign in to Bluebook, complete a check-in process, and then start your test.
+The app provides a set of tools throughout the test.
+There is a built-in timer that shows how much time is left in each module and lets you know when to take a break.
+After the test, Bluebook submits answers automatically.

 Read more